Eurodesk Ireland

 • Become more independent

-• Appreciate and have a better understanding of other cultures
+• Appreciate and better understand other cultures

 To find out more information, please go to the European Youth Portal.